evansendra/mingit/README.md

 ### Setup

-Append the `.append-to-your-bashrc` to the appropriate place (see below) and start a new shell.
+Append the contents of `.append-to-your-bashrc` to the bottom of the appropriate file (see below) and start a new shell.

 If on linux, append the bashrc file to `~/.bashrc` and try out the shortened commands!

-If on windows, you should be able to append the bashrc file to the directory output by entering `echo $HOME` on your git bash setup (probably `/c/users/$USER`)
+If on windows, you should be able to append to `.bashrc` (create it if it doesn't exist) in your home directory (find home by `echo $HOME` on your git bash setup...probably `/c/users/$USER`).

 If on mac, append the bashrc file to your `~/.bash_profile` file

-Now use the [Supported Commands] instead of the git commands to save tons of time while using git.
+Now use the [g-unit commands](#Supported Commands) instead of the git commands to save tons of time while using git.